 TRAM’s Program Manager, Andrew Rowse, said he was thrilled by the calibre of teams that applied this year and their enthusiasm for impact.
 “We’ve got quite possibly our strongest and most exciting range of teams ever.
 With the new teams, a new space and a new TRAM crew, we can’t wait to see what will be accomplished over the coming weeks and months.”

-We’ll be celebrating the journeys of these ten teams at the TRAM Track Presentation Day on Thursday 24 June in the Studio in the brand new Melbourne Connect precinct.
+We’ll be celebrating the journeys of these nine teams at the TRAM Track Presentation Day on Thursday 24 June in the Studio in the brand new Melbourne Connect precinct.

 2021 TRAM Track Cohort:

-- 3D Printed Simulators for Biomedical Training: 3D printed veterinary simulators for learning and practicing clinical procedures (Faculty of Veterinary and Agricultural Sciences)
+- 3D Printed Models for Clinical Procedures Training: 3D printed veterinary simulators for learning and practicing clinical procedures (Faculty of Veterinary and Agricultural Sciences)

 - Endocrine, Respiratory and Neuropharmacology Group: A novel treatment for symptoms of severe steroid-resistant asthma, with potential as a possible COVID-19 recovery drug (Monash Institute of Pharmaceutical Sciences)

-- Fradictor: A digital spinal model capable of predicting the activities that lead to falls and fractures to prevent bone and muscle deterioration at an early stage (Faculty of Engineering and Information Technology).
+- Toward Zero ACL Injuries: A digital spinal model capable of predicting the activities that lead to falls and fractures to prevent bone and muscle deterioration at an early stage (Faculty of Engineering and Information Technology).

 - Serious Gamers: Educational games that teach children about hand hygiene to reduce disease transmission (Medicine, Dentistry and Health Sciences).

-- Sustainable Food Production: An urban hydroponic vertical farming solution for growing microgreens (Faculty of Veterinary and Agricultural Sciences).
+- Grow-Hydro Solutions: An urban hydroponic vertical farming solution for growing microgreens (Faculty of Veterinary and Agricultural Sciences).

 - SVM: An evidence-based model for assessing the social value of public infrastructure projects (Architecture, Building & Planning).